UPPMAX/UPPMAX-documentation/docs/cluster_guides/modules.md

     Use the command `module list`.

-???- question "How does the output of `module list` look like?"
+???- question "What does the output of `module list` look like?"

     ```bash
     $ module list